AjAnubolu/DSA_Final/README.md

 ```bash
 git clone https://github.com/AjAnubolu/DSA_Final.git
 ```
 Open the code with the IDE of your choice.
-Add JavaFX as an [external library](https://openjfx.io/).
+If you are using Eclipse, you can initialize with:
+'''bash
+./gradlew eclipse
+'''
+Open Powershell and run:
+'''bash
+./gradlew run
+'''
+If you want to build in a jar file, run:
 To play a basic chess game player vs player, follow these steps:
 1. Run the program.
 2. Type an opening move, like e4.